Teterville, Kansas

 Teterville is a ghost town in Greenwood County, Kansas, United States.
 It is located approximately 11 miles east of Cassoday.
 No buildings remain of this former community.

 History

-Teterville was founded as an "oil town" sometime after the Teeter Oil Field was discovered around 1920.
-The oil field was named in honor of James Teter who owned about 6900 acres of land in Greenwood County.
-A post office was opened in Teterville in 1927, and remained in operation until it was discontinued in 1962.
+Teterville was founded as an "oil town" sometime after the Teeter Oil Field was discovered circa 1920.
+The oil field was named in honor of James Teter, who owned about 6900 acres of land in Greenwood County.
+A post office was opened in Teterville in 1927, and remained in operation until being discontinued in 1962.